naungsoe/lms/lms/lms-web/src/main/webapp/static/bower_components/iron-resizable-behavior/README.md

-coordinate the flow of resize events between "resizers" (elements that control the size or hidden state of their children) and "resizables" (elements that need to be notified when they are resized or un-hidden by their parents in order to take action on their new measurements).
+coordinate the flow of resize events between "resizers" (elements that control the size or hidden state of their children) and "resizables" (elements that need to be notified when they are resized or un-hidden by their parents in order to take actionType on their new measurements).

 Elements that perform measurement should add the `IronResizableBehavior` behavior to their element definition and listen for the `iron-resize` event on themselves.